-Nikon D610 versus Nikon D7100
+Nikon D610 vs D7100

-The Nikon D610 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2013.
+The Nikon D610 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C (D7100) sensor.
-The D610 has a resolution of 24.2 megapixel, whereas the D7100 provides 24 MP.
+The D610 has a resolution of 24.2 megapixels, whereas the D7100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (9 percent) than the Nikon D610.
 Moreover, the D7100 is markedly lighter (10 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 |Nikon D610»||141 mm||113 mm||82 mm||850 g||900||Y||Oct 2013||1,999||Nikon D610|

-|Nikon D7100«||136 mm||107 mm||76 mm||765 g||950||Y||Feb 2013||1,199||discont.||check|
+|Nikon D7100«||136 mm||107 mm||76 mm||765 g||950||Y||Feb 2013||1,199||-||Nikon D7100|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D7100 was launched at a markedly lower price (by 40 percent) than the D610, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.